WebAssembly/profiles/proposals/profiles/Overview.md

 * Runtime conditioning on the "current" profile should be avoided, both at the language level, and at the toolchain and platform level; users should pick a target profile at produce-time, and know at deploy-time which profile their code will run on.

+* Proposals adding non-trivial functionality to the language should consider profile opt-outs for existing Wasm ecosystems that cannot implement it.

 ## Proposal